Chinese surname: History

 Chinese surnames have a history of over 3,000 years.
-Chinese mythology, however, reaches back further to the legendary figure Fuxi (with the surname Feng), who was said to have established the system of Chinese surnames to distinguish different families and prevent marriage of people with the same family names.
+Chinese mythology, however, reaches back further to the legendary emperor Fu Hsi (with the surname Feng), who was said to have established the system of Chinese surnames to distinguish different families and prevent marriage of people with the same family names.
 Prior to the Warring States period (fifth century BC), only the ruling families and the aristocratic elite had surnames.
 Historically there was a difference between ancestral clan names or xing (姓) and branch lineage names or shi (氏).
 Xing may be the more ancient surname that referred to the ancestral tribe or clan, while shi denoted a branch of the tribe or clan.
 For example, the ancestors of the Shang had Zi (子) as xing, but the descendants were subdivided into numerous shi including Yin (殷), Song (宋), Kong (空), Tong (同) and others.
 The distinction between the two began to be blurred by the Warring States period.
 During the Qin dynasty, name usage was standardised, commoners started to acquire a surname or xing, and the shi also became xing.
 By the Han dynasty, families only had xing or xing-shi.
 The great majority of Han Chinese surnames (now called xing or xingshi) that survive to modern times have their roots in shi rather than the ancient xing.

 In modern usage, xing is the surname, but the word shi survives as a word to refer to the clan.
 The term shi may be appended to the surname of a person; for example, a man with the Zhang surname may be referred to as Zhang-shi instead of his full name.
 It is used in particular for the paternal surname of a married woman, therefore in this case shi means maiden name, which a Chinese woman would continue to use after marriage.